nout-kleef/HTB-VI/README.md

 1 - The trading algorithm itself
 2 - An SMS alert functionality to communicate profits and losses
-3 - A web-page for data visualization
+3 - A Web page for data visualization

+1 - Algorithm
+We use the Ichimoku Cloud Indicator, a fairly